-This is the one of the most important question one should know while giving collection interview question .
-Comparable and the Comparator interfaces, which are the most used in Java as sorting tools for the Collection classes such as the ArrayList, HashSet etc.
+This is one of the most important questions that every Java developer should know for collection-related interviews.
+Comparable and Comparator are two of the most commonly used interfaces in Java for sorting collection classes such as ArrayList, HashSet, and others.

 Difference between Comparable and Comparator:-